aohorodnyk/aohorodnyk.com/content/post/2021-07-16-use-secure-random-please.md

 draft: true
 ---
 ## Disclaimer
-The current article is an introductory article about the realistic representation of different generators in standard libraries of other languages.
+The current article is an introductory article about the practical usage of different generators in standard libraries of other languages.
 It is the reason we do not explore different pseudo-random algorithms.

 The article tries to help avoid the most common issues of developers.

 If you have to use a specific random algorithm, certified algorithms, or algorithm forced by your security team or developer's collegium (for example, gambling or some security products), just use it.

+### Motivation
+I have seen few real-world security issues related to the topic in projects I worked on them.

+Some news (I remember only one the newest of them, I heard about):
+> Knowing the creation date of an account, an attacker can try to bruteforce the account password with a small range of passwords (~100) and gain access to it.
+>
+> — donjon.ledger.com[^1]

+[^1]: [First found website](https://donjon.ledger.com/kaspersky-password-manager/), because I remember the issue from news

 ## What is random
 On the one hand, random is a simple entity to understand.
 Random value - is a value that someone cannot predict.